gsmartensson/brain_age_prediction_public/README.md

 ```
 pip install -r requirements.txt
 ```
-- Install the latest PyTorch version (currently 1.3) by following the instructions [here](https://pytorch.org/).
-PyTorch is a deep learning platform with a Python front-end.
+- Install the latest PyTorch version (at time of writing: 1.7.1) by following the instructions [here](https://pytorch.org/).
+If you want to train your own model you need to download the CUDA version of PyTorch (and have a GPU + CUDA installed).

 ### Download model weights
-In order to use the model you also need to download the pretrained model weights to your computer.

-In the terminal:
+You can either [train your own model](#train-model) or download our pretrained model weights that we used in our papers.
+To In the terminal:

 ```
 cd /path/to/model-dir